-The flap is then gently placed back into position.
-A few drops are placed and you are all done!
+The flap is then gently placed back in position.
+A few drops are then administered and you are all done!
 The entire procedure usually takes less than 10-15 minutes.

 You will wear protective glasses for the remainder of the day and your vision starts to improve in hours!
 Most patients are able to resume their normal routine and activities the day after their procedure.